 This document is laid out for easy navigation using JAWS HTML heading navigation commands: h will move through all headings, 2 through major sections, and 3 and 4 through any subsections or subsubsections.

 There are no known system requirements for these scripts beyond those for Adobe Connect itself.
 The minimum JAWS version supported is 14.0.
 JAWS versions older than 17.0 have not been carefully tested with these scripts.
-The scripts are most thoroughly tested against Adobe Connect version 11.9.976.291.
+The scripts have been tested against the following Adobe Connect Addin versions, most recent first:

 To install these scripts on a new system: